dibas-np/Money-Exchange-Wallet/README.md

 # Money Exchange Wallet

-Money exchange wallet is a frontend development of flutter application.
+Money exchange wallet is a frontend development of mobile application using flutter.

 # Pages